atifahsan/project_euler/readme.md

-## Trying to solve Project Euler problems in my free time
+## Trying to solve Project Euler problems using Python in my free time

 > What is Project Euler?
 > Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help